xBartM/Parametric-Slewing-Bearing/README.md

 ## Project Info

-The project is usable in itscurrent form though not complete.
+The project is usable in its current form though not complete.
 I'll explain some of the work below so you can modify it at will.

 ### Design

 In the `media/` folder, there are pictures of my notes.
 I used them to arrive at mathematical equations that ultimately led me to creating a usable design.
 I referenced [this video](https://www.youtube.com/watch?v=5o4Fj8OxkB8) to help me visualise the geometry.

 First, I created the races.
 They are represented as a rectangle revolved around an offset vertical axis which is then cut by a square rotated 45 degrees.
 Next, I added chamfers on both outer and inner edges of the bearing.
 Last I removed some material from edges of races that are the closest to rollers.

 Then, the roller is created by rotating a polygon from a set of points.

 To obtain a complete assembly, each roller is rotated and translated into its final position and duplicated to pack as many of them as possible.
 Keeping the space between the rollers to a minimum is important to ensure as little wobble as possible.
 Same thing applies to the space between the roller and the raceway.
 Keep in mind that this will constrain the movement of the bearing.

 If you want to delve deeper, take a look at the [Advanced](#advanced) section.